Let’s say you have a report due in the morning. You spend the majority of your time working on scheduling meetings on your phone.

 Sometimes, your computer is slow by no fault of your own.
 Sometimes the hardware is just outdated.
 There are ways that you can update your computer or have somebody check out what may be wrong with it.
 In this case, visit your local computer repair shop.
 Yes, it’s tempting to ship your laptop off to someplace, have them fix it, and have it shipped back to you.

-But a repair shop is going to be able to communicate the issue with you in person.
+A computer repair shop is going to be able to communicate the issue with you in person.
 You just have to pick a local spot.
-If you’re in Manchester, you’re going to pick the best computer repair Manchester has to offer.
 This concept goes with any region.
 Also, computer knowledge doesn't change much.
 They all know what they’re doing.
 Give the local guys a chance.

 Before you take the lead and get your computer checked out, there are a few things you can do on your own.
 You can check to see if multiple programs are working in the background.
 Go to the CPU, then Memory, then Disk headers to see the programs that are running and choose how much of them stay.
 Or, for the quick and dirty version, just hold control, alt, delete and look at that list of programs under task manager.
 If there’s a lot that you don’t recognize as usable, just choose to end the task.